GMC-ORG-TEST/gmc/docs/index.md

 The content here is not meant to be taken as the holy word of modding.
 We are just modders sharing our experiences, knowledge and our favorite work flows.

-Feel free to open a pull request with your article or propose changes.
+Feel free to open a pull request with your article or propose changes

 You can open a pull request in [this repository](https://github.com/Gothic-Modding-Community/gmc/)